Compiled By: Mufti Umar Anwar Badakhshani

 Prophet Muhammad (PBUH) has used ilm al-Aitebar in the Ahadith.
 I am stating this not on my own but on the strength of a great personality as This is a grand claim.
 If anyone does not accept the statement of Shah Sahib, then I will ask him to comment and explain the Hadith.
 Indeed the (explanation of) knowledge of these Ahadith, which was rendered by Shah Sahib, is acquired through a gifted knowledge, otherwise (normally) such things cannot be understood.
 [Badai. page 246]

-To read more on this topic Click on the link below:
+To read this article in Urdu, Click on the link below: